 Our Residential Coordinator Position provides coordination and support to adults with disabilities in a residential/group home setting.
-BA in Human Services or 2 years related experience and experience working with adults with disabilities preferred.
+BA in Human Services or 2 years related experience & experience working with adults with disabilities.

 RESPONSIBLE TO: Associate Directors

 RESPONSIBLE FOR: Direct Support Professionals and Shift Supervisors